 In a world careening towards climate chaos, nature is dead.
 It can no longer be separated from society.
-Everything is a blur of hybrids, where humans possess no exceptional agency that sets them apart from dead matter.
+Everything is a blur of hybrids, where humans possess no exceptional agency to set them apart from dead matter.
 But is it really so?
-In this blistering polemic and theoretical manifesto, Andreas Malm develops a contrary argument: in a warming world, nature comes roaring back, and it is more important than ever to distinguish between the natural and the social.
+In this blistering polemic and theoretical manifesto, Andreas Malm develops a counterargument: in a warming world, nature comes roaring back, and it is more important than ever to distinguish between the natural and the social.
 Only with a unique agency attributed to humans can resistance become conceivable.
-Deflating several prominent currents in contemporary theory—constructionism, hybridism, new materialism, posthumanism—and submitting the influential work of Bruno Latour to particularly biting critique, Malm shows that action against fossil fuels is best served by a theory that takes nature, society and the dialectics between them very seriously indeed.

 “Andreas Malm’s new masterpiece The Progress of This Storm fills an urgent need, as did his seminal Fossil Capital in 2016.
 In his earlier book, he demonstrated that the fossil capitalism was not preordained by God or Nature or Technology, and that the answer is system change not climate change.
 In his new study, he teaches us how we can transcend those fashionable, ecological philosophies, clouding our understanding, that stand in the way of the unity of environmental theory and practice.
 No more definitive work of its kind exists today.”